UniMath/agda-unimath/src/modal-logic/finite-approximability.lagda.md

                   ( a))
                 ( is-kripke-model-filtration-minimal-kripke-model-filtration
                   ( i)
-                  ( in-list (subformulas-list i a))
+                  ( subformulas i a)
                   ( M)
-                  ( is-modal-theory-closed-under-subformulas-subformulas-list
+                  ( is-modal-theory-closed-under-subformulas-subformulas
                     ( i)
                     ( a)))))))